No, Your House Is Not Worth That Much…

 It’s our job to advise our seller clients on the who what, where, when,why, and how of listing a property for sale.
 This includes telling them to low down dirty truth about their market value.
 You are only doing your clients a disservice taking an overpriced listing you know won’t sell.

 On this post we are going to talk specifically on pricing positioning.
-If you want to learn about the other two ways to position your listings, check out this article.

 Your initial list price is the most important part of positioning because the first couple weeks on the market is when you will get the most amount of eyeballs on your listing.
 Knowing how consumers search online is crucial.
 It’s even more crucial to explain this in detail to your client.